STRATEGIC VALUE IN A UNIFIED MISSION

 Command Takeaway:

 Resource-intensive, but high-value disruption of a sustained criminal network.
-Demonstrates the necessity of dedicated investigative teams for penetrating multi-layered trafficking groups.
+This demonstrates the necessity of dedicated investigative teams for penetrating multi-layered trafficking groups.

 Case Example 3: Joint Interdiction-Narcotics Collaboration — From Traffic Stop to Title III Wiretap